augustodn/GridInverter/README.md

 # Introduction
 Hello!,

-The final purpose for this project is design a grid tied inverter you can use with a solar panel.
+The final purpose of this project is to design a grid tied inverter that you can use with a single solar panel.
 Design requisites are:

 * MPPT capabilities
 * Max Power output of ~300W